Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

 \begin{enumerate} \item[(i)] The transit time of the satellite should allow the parties to distribute many quantum data points;

-\item[(ii)] There should be additional time for classical communication and data-processing, so that a secret key is generated before the end of the fly-by;
+\item[(ii)] There should be additional time for classical communication and data-processing, in such a way that a secret key is generated before the end of the fly-by;

-\item[(iii)] There should be time for an encrypted private communication, exploiting part of the key already distributed. \end{enumerate}
+\item[(iii)] There should be time for an encrypted communication, exploiting part of the key already distributed. \end{enumerate}

-To address these issues, it is better to have a satellite able to reach small zenith angles.
+To satisfy these ideal conditions, it is better to have a satellite that is able to reach small zenith angles.
 Clearly, an optimal solution is a satellite crossing the zenith point above the ground station (zenith-crossing orbit).
 For simplicity, assume that its orbit is circular, with constant radius $R_{\text{S}}=R_{\text{E}}+h$ from the centre of the Earth.
 Examples of circular orbits are polar and near-polar sun-synchronous orbits.
-For a zenith-crossing circular orbit, the slant distance $z=z(R_{\text{S}},\alpha)$ can be expressed as $z(R_{\text{S} },\alpha)=\sqrt{R_{\text{E}}^{2}+R_{\text{S}}^{2}-2R_{\text{E}}R_{\text{S} }\cos\alpha}$ in terms of $R_{\text{S}}=R_{\text{E}}+h$ and the orbital angle $\alpha$.
-See also Eq.~(\ref{zOrbital}) and Fig.~\ref{geomPIC} in Appendix~\ref{SecGEOMETRY}.